ambr-0-se/Builder-s-Pub/docs/MVP implementation plan/stage 14.md

 - Draft lists (longer allowed due to searchable dropdown).
 Include: Vibe Coding, Data Science, Data Analytics, Traditional ML, Model Training, Fine‑tuning; plus Sports, Marketing, and common university subjects.
 - Append to `seed_mvp.sql` with `on conflict do nothing` (non‑destructive).
 - Store the curated snapshot at `docs/tags/curated-tags.csv` for provenance.

+Note: While the general rule was to avoid renames, we applied a targeted migration to remap the broad `Education` category to the more specific `Education/ Study tools` to improve clarity.
+See migration `20250918120000_remap_education_to_study_tools.sql`.

 **Files:**
 - Change: `supabase/seed/seed_mvp.sql`